mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 - The engineers make their changes in dedicated branches for the feature they work on (what you'd call "feature branches" typically).
-They will occasionally rebase their branch on `develop` but in many cases these branch tend to stay open for 1-2 weeks easily if not longer.
+They will occasionally rebase their branch on `develop` but in many cases these branch tend to stay open for 1 to 2 weeks, if not longer.
-- Once the work that's done in a feature branch is finished, a PR is opened that is reviewed and eventually merged to `develop`.
+- Once the work done in a feature branch is finished, a PR is opened that is reviewed and eventually merged to `develop`.
-- When there are "enough" changes (whatever that means) or at a certain point in time, a `release` branch is branched off from the `develop` branch.
+- When there are "enough" changes (whatever that means) or when a certain point in time is reached, a `release` branch is branched off from the `develop` branch.
 - That `release` branch then goes through some kind of QA process.
-- Once QA is done and potential bugs have been fixed, the `release` branch is merged back to `main` which is deployed to production. **This is the big day – everyone’s changes that have been collected on the develop branch for weeks or months in the worst case are finally released to the users!**
+- Once QA is done and potential bugs have been fixed, the `release` branch is merged back to `main`, which is deployed to production. **This is the big day – everyone’s changes that have been collected on the develop branch for weeks, or months in the worst case, are finally released to the users!**
 - If there's a bug in production, it is fixed in a `hotfix` branch that's branched off of the `main` branch, merged back to it and deployed.
 The changes are also propagated back to the `develop` branch.